imshawan/node-blogger/CONTRIBUTING.md

 ### General Update
 ```
-#updates: Update dependencies to the latest versions
+#update: Update dependencies to the latest versions

 This commit updates our project dependencies to their latest versions, ensuring security and stability.